 CBS5 - Apr 07, 2010

 Magnets have a brand new use.
 They are being tested in a new procedure to correct a rare birth defect , Pectus Excavatum, in a Los Gatos boy.
 Dr. Kim Mulvihill reports.

 Novel magnet treatment used to correct sunken chest

 UCSF has created a groundbreaking new procedure to treat chest deformities in children and teens.
 This minimally invasive procedure is already transforming one 14-year-old's life.

 Magnetic Mini-Mover Study Trial

-The multicenter clinical trial is open to new patients at UCSF.
+The multicenter clinical trial is now closed for enrollment.
 This procedure is not available outside of the trial at UCSF or the participating two study sites in Northern California.
-The status of the upcoming additional two sites in Northern California is coming.
-Please monitor our website as we will update it when the status of the additional two sites is open enrolling patients.